Introduction to the World of Humanities and Social Sciences 2300-MWŚN

 Learning outcomes

-In terms of knowledge, the student knows and understands:
+In terms of knowledge, the student:

 In terms of skills, the student is able to:

-In the scope of social competences, the student:
+In terms of social competences, the student:

 Assessment criteria